 Having your own website is not a must but will make it easier for you to establish an online presence and market your business.
 It will show your potential client that you are a professional brand.
 Social media is another great way to use for your business marketing.

 Your website and brand don’t have to be perfect in the beginning.
 Just create something simple and don’t overcomplicate it.
 You can come back and adjust it over time.

 Practice Your New Skills

-Now you need to test your new skills to prove yourself to potential clients.
+Now you need to test your new skills to prove yourself to potential clients and to become a real Pinterest expert.
 Clients want to see results so I highly recommend starting building your own Pinterest account.
 To get an image of your business, potential clients will definitely check out your business account to see what you can do.

 I also highly recommend taking on a free trial client in exchange for a testimonial to start out and build your portfolio to show future clients.